flutter/packages/packages/quick_actions/quick_actions_android/README.md

 ## Usage with launcher activities

-If your app implements an activity that launches the main `FlutterActivity` (`MainActivity.java`/`MainActivity.kt` by default), then you may need to change the launch mode of your launcher activity and/or modify the `Intent` flags used to launch the main `FlutterActivity` in order to achieve the desired back press behavior and task management.
+If you have an activity that launches the `FlutterActivity` (`MainActivity.java`/`MainActivity.kt` by default), like you may have in an add to app project or if you have other Android activities besides the main
+`FlutterActivity` in your app, Then you might need to change your launch mode configuration to have the back press behavior and back task stack that you expect.

-If your launcher activity only launches the main `FlutterActivity` without any additional relevant logic (like the code sample provided in the description of https://github.com/flutter/flutter/issues/152883), to have your app maintain the same behavior of `quick_actions_android` with/without a launcher activity, set the launch mode of your launcher activity to `singleInstance` in `your_app/android/app/src/mainAndroidManifest.xml`:
+For example, if you have two shortcuts to different layouts of your app, and a launcher activity that launches the `FlutterActivity`, if the launcher activity uses the `singleTop` launch mode (as the default `FlutterActivity`s `MainActivity.java`/`MainActivity.kt` do by default), then when the user launches your app from the first shortcut, leaves the app, then tries to launch the app from the second shortcut, then the user will not see the layout that the second shortcut launches.
+To fix that,set the launch mode of your launcher activity to `singleInstance` in `your_app/android/app/src/mainAndroidManifest.xml`: